GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 Robots will create RoboTorq whether we track them or not.

-If we don’t, value leaks upward: untracked automation inflates asset values for the ultra-rich while humans wait on unemployment checks.
+If we don’t, value leaks upward: untracked automation inflates asset values for the ultra-rich while blue-collar workers wait on unemployment checks.

-Factories hum, workers lag, tax revenue drops, debt is monetized, and the dollar decays in the process.
+Factories hum, workers lag, tax revenue drops, more debt is monetized, and the dollar decays in the process.

 If we *do* track RoboTorq — if we tether every joule of robotic labor to verifiable work — we can grow with it instead of being displaced by it.